Russia Retaliates, Expels 60 American Diplomats After U.S. Action

 Russian retaliation comes as little surprise.
 "Rest assured, we will respond," Lavrov said earlier in the week.
 "The reason is that no one would like to tolerate such obnoxiousness, and we won't either."

-Lavrov told TASS on Tuesday that the U.S. has used "colossal blackmail" to get other countries on board with expelling Russian diplomats.
+On Tuesday Lavrov told TASS, the Russian news agency, that the U.S. has used "colossal blackmail" to get other countries on board with expelling Russian diplomats.

+Russia has already kicked out 23 British diplomats, after the U.K. expelled the same number three days earlier.